pytorch/torchtune/docs/source/tutorials/datasets.rst

 Under the hood, torchtune is using :code:`importlib.import_module` to locate components from their dotpaths.
 You can place your custom template class in any Python file as long as the file is accessible by Python's import mechanism.
 This means the module should be in a directory that is included in Python's search paths (:code:`sys.path`).
 This often includes:

 - The current directory from which your Python interpreter or script is run.
 - Directories where Python packages are installed (like :code:`site-packages`).
 - Any directories added to :code:`sys.path` at runtime using :code:`sys.path.append` or through the :code:`PYTHONPATH` environment variable.

-If you are working within a cloned repository of torchtune you can just define your custom template class in the same file as other similar components, in this situation you can change the class name in the config without changing the path at all.

 Custom chat dataset and chat formats